Digital Art & Design (DART)

 DART-160 3 Units Introduction to Multimedia

-36 hours lecture; 54 hours lab; 90 hours totalPrerequisite: Completion of DART-120 with a minimum grade of C.
+36 hours lecture; 54 hours lab; 90 hours totalRecommended Preparation: Completion of DART-101 or DART-120 with a minimum grade of C.

 Introduction to Multimedia prepares students for the dynamic and everchanging landscape of design and technology.
 The course introduces students to the design process, creative problem solving, interactivity, and user experience.
 Students will solve visual problems and combine multiple forms of media such as web design, imaging, graphics, animation, audio, and text.